EliseFitz15/activerecord-sc-clinic-sp16/README.md

 #### Venue

-* A venue must have a name.
+* A venue must have a location name.
 * A venue can optionally have a person capacity.
 * A venue can have many artists performing at it.